-Adoption Credit—The non-refundable tax credit for qualified expenses to certain level for each child adopted, whether via public foster care, domestic private adoption, or international adoption.
+Adoption Credit–This is a non-refundable tax credit for qualified expenses up to a certain level for each child adopted, whether via public foster care, domestic private adoption, or international adoption.

 Education & Retirement

-Saver's Credit—Non-refundable credit incentivize low and moderate income taxpayers to make retirement contributions to qualified retirement accounts.
-50%, 30%, or 10% of retirement accounts contributions up to $2,000 ($4,000 if married filing jointly) can be credited, depending on adjusted gross income.
-Must be at least 18, not a full-time student, nor claimed as a dependent on another person's return.
+Saver's Credit–Non-refundable credit incentivizes low and moderate-income taxpayers to make retirement contributions to qualified retirement accounts.
+50%, 30%, or 10% of retirement account contributions up to $2,000 ($4,000 if married filing jointly) can be credited, depending on adjusted gross income.
+Must be at least 18, not a full-time student, and cannot be claimed as a dependent on another person's return.

 American Opportunity Credit–Generally for qualified education expenses paid for an eligible student in their first four years of higher education.
 There is a maximum annual credit of $2,500 per student.
 If the credit brings tax liability down to $0, 40% of the remainder (up to $1,000) can be refunded.

 Lifetime Learning Credit–Unlike the education tax credit right above it, this one can be used for graduate school, undergraduate expenses, and professional or vocational courses.
 Can be up to $2,000 for eligible students but is entirely nonrefundable.